 An academic case in point

-Perhaps the most celebrated instance of such infirmity is the case of the 20th-Century
+Perhaps the most celebrated instance of such infirmity is the case of the twentieth-century

-philosopher, Sir Karl Popper.
-Popper built a long and influential academic career
+philosopher Sir Karl Popper.
+Popper built a long and influential academic career on

 empirical truth-claims or claims with empirical implications (including, most assuredly,